Hussamsababha/PMPG-PINN/README.md

-# PMPG-PINN: An Alternative Basis for Physics-informed Learning of Incompressible Fluid Mechanics
+# PMPG-PINN: An Alternative Basis for Physics-Informed Learning of Incompressible Fluid Mechanics

 ## Introduction
 The code in this repository features a Python implemention of proposed PMPG-PINN on the lid-driven cavity problem.
 The input data are spatial coordinates (x, y) only taken inside the domain boundaries.